 What not to pack for Brazil…

 Really there is no point to do laundry in the sink because it.will.not.dry.ever.
 Fork out, pay a laundromat and save yourself the hassle of turning your room into a steam room.

 Shampoo & Co

 I realized that Brazilian drug stores are really well stocked with European brands.
 Vichy, L’Oreal, Nivea – you name it.
 Don’t worry about bringing bulk sizes, chances are you will find your preferred brand if you run out of something.

 It seemed a bit silly to me to take my Havaianas as I was sure I was going to buy so many new pairs.
 However, they just looked at me with big eyes – they really wanted to visit their home.
 So just make them happy and take them with!
 In case they want to live out their old days at home, you can also take any old pairs to the Havaianas stores as they recycle rubber and PVC residue there.
 Otherwise, save the space and rather buy new ones in Brazil!

 I was lucky enough to have a complete set of dive gear sponsored by Scubapro and honestly, nothing makes me happier than packing and unpacking my dive bag.
 If you are flying to Brazil with Latam Airlines as I did you can check in 2 pieces of luggage so it was a no-brainer for me to take it with.
 However, renting dive equipment in Brazil is not expensive at all.
 So do the math beforehand if it is worth paying excess luggage fees for it and schlepping it around.

-Have you been to Brazil and any tips on what to pack for Brazil?
+Have you been and any tips what’s on your traveling to Brazil checklist?

 Pin for later!